coveo/ui-kit/packages/atomic-angular/README.md

 ## Initializing the Search Interface

 You can initialize the search interface at any time in the lifecycle of your application.
-One such suitable lifecyle hook is `AfterViewInit`.
+One such suitable lifecycle hook is `AfterViewInit`.

 The following example uses this `AfterViewInit` hook, and relies on the above `AppModule` as a starting point, which bootstraps `AppComponent`.